 - Choose companions or mates, as they’re not part of a flock.

-- Choose their sleeping patterns.
+- Decide on their sleeping patterns.

-How Are Parrots Affected By Stress?
+How Parrots Are Affected by Stress

 Unless a parrot has heart complications, issues with its adrenal gland, or other health issues, it’s unlikely to die from stress suddenly.